Andy D. BryantChairman of the Board

 Prior to becoming COO, Krzanich held senior leadership positions within Intel's manufacturing organization.
 He was responsible for Fab/Sort Manufacturing from 2007-2011 and Assembly and Test from 2003 to 2007.
 From 2001 to 2003, he was responsible for the implementation of the 0.13-micron logic process technology across Intel's global factory network.
 From 1997 to 2001, Krzanich served as the Fab 17 plant manager, where he oversaw the integration of Digital Equipment Corporation's semiconductor manufacturing operations into Intel's manufacturing network.
 The assignment included building updated facilities as well as initiating and ramping 0.18-micron and 0.13-micron process technologies.
 Prior to this role, Krzanich held plant and manufacturing manager roles at multiple Intel factories.

 Krzanich began his career at Intel in 1982 in New Mexico as a process engineer.
 He holds a bachelor's degree in Chemistry from San Jose State University and has one patent for semiconductor processing.
 Krzanich is also a member of the board of directors of the Semiconductor Industry Association.

-Renée J. James is president of Intel Corporation and, with the CEO, is part of the company's two-person Executive Office.
+Renée J. James is President of Intel Corporation and is part of the company's Executive Office.

-James has broad knowledge of the computing industry, spanning hardware, security, software and services, which she developed through product R&D leadership positions at Intel and as chairman of Intel's software subsidiaries -- Havok, McAfee and Wind River.
+James has broad knowledge of the computing industry, spanning hardware, manufacturing, security, software and services, which she developed through product R&D leadership positions at Intel and as chairman of Intel's software subsidiaries.
+James has also been an overall leader in the development and implementation of the corporate strategy.

-During her 25-year career at Intel, James has spearheaded the company's strategic expansion into providing proprietary and open source software and services for applications in security, cloud-based computing, and importantly, smartphones.
+During her 25 plus year career at Intel, James has spearheaded the company's strategic expansion into providing proprietary and open source software and services for applications in enterprise, security and cloud-based computing.
 In her most recent role as executive vice president and general manager of the Software and Services Group, she was responsible for Intel's global software and services strategy, revenue, profit, and product R&D. In this role, James led Intel's strategic relationships with the world's leading device and enterprise operating systems companies.
 Previously, she was the director and COO of Intel Online Services, Intel's datacenter services business.
-James was also part of the pioneering team working with independent software vendors to port applications to Intel Architecture and served as chief of staff for former Intel CEO Andy Grove.
+Early in her career James also served as chief of staff for former Intel CEO Andy Grove.